Simisola Shittu

-Oluwasimisola "Simisola" Shittu (born 7 November 1999) is a British-born Canadian professional basketball player for the Iowa Wolves of the NBA G League.
+Oluwasimisola "Simisola" Shittu (born 7 November 1999) is a British-born Canadian professional basketball player for the Winnipeg Sea Bears.
 He played college basketball for the Vanderbilt Commodores.
 He was one of the top-ranked players in the high school class of 2018.

 Early life

 Shittu was born in Harrow, London, to a family of Nigerian and Caribbean heritage.
 He moved to Canada when he was five years old.
 Shittu then moved to the United States before his freshman year to play higher competition.